alexchwong/SpliceWiz/README.md

 Reasons for installing via GitHub:
 * Using the latest development version on current release of Bioconductor - means you don't have to install Bioconductor devel
-* You are using Bioconductor version 3.15 or earlier
+* You are using Bioconductor version 3.16 or earlier

 ```
 library("devtools")
 install_github("alexchwong/ompBAM")

-# to install SpliceWiz version 1.1.6, install from the "1.1.6-release" branch:
+# To install the latest devel version, install from the "main" branch
-install_github("alexchwong/SpliceWiz", "1.1.6-release", dependencies=TRUE)
+install_github("alexchwong/SpliceWiz", "main", dependencies=TRUE)
 ```

 Note that prior to Bioconductor versions 3.14 or earlier, you may need to retrieve